nishantjainuk/SimpleWaterfall-PowerBI/README.md

 # SimpleWaterfallPBI
 Simple Waterfall, as name suggest is a waterfall chart designed to give users ability to use measures to create a multi-step waterfall.
-Additionally, you can add Text/Commentary to the chart to give users additional information and analysis
+Additionally, you can add Text/Commentary to the chart to give users additional information and analysis.

+There is no capability of drilldown or interaction.

 You will need create 2 types of measures